ecen740tamu/ecen740tamu.github.io/project3.md

 TensorFlow.
 You may choose either.
 Alternatively, clean pytorch only implementation of pre-training, and evaluation is available using [TorchTune](https://github.com/pytorch/torchtune)

+### The Crux: Attention Mechanism

+Clean knowledge of three elements or buildingblocks help understand the paper and also the complete this  work.
+First, $d_model$: dimension of the embedding vector, next, attention mechanism used in work is scaled, with dimension $d_k$=$d_model/h$, where h is number of multi-heads, so we need to first perform projections on Q, K and V matrices and concatenate before performing scaled attention.

 ### Task
 - Implement English-to-German translation task.